nafizjiwa/FETCH/README.md

-Fetch
+### Fetch
-I rewrote the API call using async/await and fetch.
-The response of the fetch call is a Javascript Promise.
-You have to parse it to make it useful.
+API call using async/await and fetch.
+The calls response Javascript Promise which must be parsed for usablility.

 const apiKey = process.env.REACT_APP_REBRANDLY_API_KEY;